FBCC currently has an opening for a full-time Student Minister.

 There are nine churches in Castroville: 4 non-Denominational, 1 Assembly of God, 1 Lutheran, 1 Methodist, 1 Catholic, and 1 Baptist.

 Castroville Regional Park with access to the Medina river, walking trails, swimming pool, and picnic area.

 Alsatian Golf Course – 18 holes.

 Castroville area public and private schools are ranked among the top educational choices in South Texas and are accredited by their respective organizations.
 The Medina Valley ISD is a recognized school district and encompasses 296 square miles (286 in Medina County and 10 in Bexar County).

 Medina Valley ISD: mvisd.com.

-If you are interested in serving the Lord at our church in this capacity please send your resume to firstname.lastname@example.org
+If you are interested in serving the Lord at our church in this capacity, please send your resume and a letter of interest to firstname.lastname@example.org